acp-lab/acplab-web/content/authors/Dhruv/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
+# options:
+# user_groups:
+#     - Researchers
+#     - PhD Students
+#     - Master's Students
+#     - Undergraduate Students
+#     - Visiting Scholars
+#     - Alumni
+user_groups:
+  - Master's Students

+---
+I am an MS student in Robotics Engineering at Worcester Polytechnic Institute, with a focus on, control systems, perception and path planning.
 My research interests lie in drone technology as well as mobile robots with real-time control and perception algorithms.
 My aim is to develop autonomous multi-robot systems capable of navigating in the real-world safely at high-speed.